chopfitzroy/payload-remix/README.md

 ## Setup

-Get started by running `pnpm install` from the root of the monorepo.
+Get started by running `npm install` from the root of the monorepo.
 Create a `/apps/server/.env.local` file based on `/apps/server/.env` and add your connection string to MongoDB as well as a secret for PayloadCMS to use in order to keep your data secure. `.env` will be loaded first, and then `.env.local`.
 That way you can keep your non-secret variables in the `.env` files which also is commited to git, and secret variables in `.env.local` that isn't commited to git.

+- Navigate to [localhost:3000](http://localhost:3000) to view the Remix application
+- Click login or navigate to [localhost:3000/login](http://localhost:3000/login)
+- Login using username: `dev@payloadcms.com`, password: `qwerty`

 ### Develop

-To develop all apps and packages, run `pnpm run dev` from the root of the monorepo.
+To develop all apps and packages, run `npm run dev` from the root of the monorepo.
 This will start the express server that serves both the Remix and PayloadCMS applications.
 When saving file changes in the `apps/cms` package, the running express server will restart in order for the Payload CMS configuration changes to take effect.
 Remix is reloaded without restarting the express server by purging the node `require()` cache of previously imported Remix files.

 ### Build

-To build all apps and packages, run `pnpm run build` from the root of the monorepo.
+To build all apps and packages, run `npm run build` from the root of the monorepo.
 Turborepo will take care of running the build scripts in order so that packages depending on other monorepo packages is built last.

-If you want, serve your production build with `pnpm run serve` from the root of the monorepo.
+If you want, serve your production build with `npm run serve` from the root of the monorepo.